afgiyats/OpenFOAM_ChannelFlow/README.md

 # Channel Flow
-This repository contain how to run Ahmed Body using OpenFOAM !!
+This repository contain how to run Channel Flow using OpenFOAM !!